Contributor Roles Taxonomy: Schema.org integration

-Through these initiatives, CASRAI has helped CRediT become adopted by over 50 major publishers and thousands of journals worldwide, with the taxonomy being used in millions of published articles as of 2025.
+Enables compatibility with search engines and knowledge graphs for enhanced discoverability.
+Allows CRediT information to be indexed by Google Scholar, Microsoft Academic, and other discovery platforms.

 Limitations

+CRediT was originally created with the intention of being used for the contributions of both authors named on the byline of a scholarly article and other contributors mentioned in the Acknowledgments section.
+However, most scholarly publishers have implemented CRediT only for authors, not for acknowledgees.
+These non-author contributions include technical support, manuscript drafting by a medical writer, translating, and editing by an authors' editor.
+By ignoring the contributions of acknowledged non-authors, publishers' implementation of CRediT “induces named authors to attribute these roles to themselves, thus creating the potential for contradictory or misleading information to be passed on to readers and research evaluators.”
+Some of the contributions made by acknowledgees may not be described well by CRediT, and even for authors the CRediT categories may be too coarse, prompting proposals for revisions and extensions to CRediT.

-In a study of one psychology research project, independent researchers read detailed descriptions of other researchers' contributions, the results indicated that the independent researchers had low agreement about both the number and type that the contributions should be classified into.
+In a study of one psychology research project, independent researchers read detailed descriptions of other researchers' contributions.
+The results indicated that the independent researchers had low agreement about both the number and type that the contributions should be classified into.

 As the International Committee of Medical Journal Editors has pointed out, documenting contributions with CRediT or another scheme "leaves unresolved the question of the quantity and quality of contribution that qualify an individual for authorship", suggesting that authorship guidelines are still necessary, although authorship guidelines also typically fail to specify the quantity of contribution required.